Jeremy Lin: Golden State Warriors (2010–2011)

-To his disappointment, no team chose Lin in the 2010 NBA draft.
-Scouts saw what The New York Times later described as "a smart passer with a flawed jump shot and a thin frame, who might not have the strength and athleticism to defend, create his own shot or finish at the rim in the N.B.A."
+No team chose Lin in the 2010 NBA draft.
+Scouts saw what The New York Times later described as "a smart passer with a flawed jump shot and a thin frame, who might not have the strength and athleticism to defend, create his own shot or finish at the rim in the NBA."
 Lin joined the Dallas Mavericks for mini-camp as well as their NBA Summer League team in Las Vegas.
 Donnie Nelson of the Mavericks was the only general manager who offered him an invitation to play in the Summer League.
 "Donnie took care of me," said Lin.
 "He has a different type of vision than most people do."

 In five Summer League games, while playing both guard positions, Lin averaged 9.8 points, 3.2 rebounds, and 1.8 assists in 18.6 minutes per game and shot a team-leading 54.5% from the floor.
-Following the Summer League, he received offers from the Mavericks, Los Angeles Lakers, Golden State Warriors, and an unnamed Eastern Conference team.
+He subsequently received offers from the Mavericks, Golden State Warriors, Los Angeles Lakers, and an unnamed Eastern Conference team.

 On July 21, 2010, Lin signed a two-year deal with his hometown Warriors.
 Lin's deal was partially guaranteed for the 2010–11 NBA season, and the Warriors held a team option for the second season.
 Lin also signed a three-year guaranteed contract with Nike.

-The Warriors held a press conference for Lin after his signing, with national media in attendance.
+The Warriors held a post-signing press conference that drew national media.
 "It was surprising to see that ... for an undrafted rookie," said then-Warriors coach Keith Smart.
 The San Jose Mercury News wrote that Lin "had something of a cult following" after his signing.
 The San Francisco Bay Area, with its large Asian-American population, celebrated his arrival.
 He became the first American of Chinese or Taiwanese descent to play in the NBA.